 What You Will Need

-- A pen – you will need this to sign the logbook with when you find the cache.
+- A pen โ you will need a pen or pencil to sign the logbook once the cache has been located.

-- Tweezers and/or utility tool – We take a swiss army knife which includes tweezers and other tools we might need to access a locked-up cache.
+- Tweezers and/or utility tool โ A Swiss army knife which includes tweezers and other tools is a handy inclusion if you require access to a locked up cache.

-- Walking gear – this only applies if you plan to go off the beaten track.
-Take all the usual precautions you would take when bushwalking.
-This means water, letting someone know where you are going, wet weather gear, first aid kit etc.
+- Walking gear โย this only applies if you plan to go off the beaten track.
+Take all the usual precautions you would normally take when going out bushwalking.
+This means packing ample water supplies, letting someone know where you are going, wet weather gear, first aid kit etc.

 That said you can just drive around and look for caches.
-Be as adventurous (or not) as you want to be. - Small torch – carry a torch or use the light on your phone, in case your cache is in a dark spot
+Be as adventurous (or not) as you want to be. - Small torch โ carry a torch or use the light on your phone, in case your cache is located in a dark spot.

 Step-by-Step Geocaching with a Smartphone